prysmaticlabs/prysm/sharding/README.md

 Our current work is focused on creating a localized version of phase 1, quadratic sharding that would include the following:

--   A minimal, **sharding client** system that will interact with a **Sharding Manager Contract** on a locally running geth node
+-   A minimal, **sharding node** system that will interact with a **Sharding Manager Contract** on a locally running geth node
 -   Ability to deposit ETH into the SMC through the command line and to be selected as a notary by the local **SMC** in addition to the ability to withdraw the ETH staked
--   A **proposer client** that listens for pending tx’s, creates collations, and submits them to the SMC
+-   A **proposer protocol** that listens for pending tx’s, creates collations, and submits them to the SMC
 -   Ability to inspect the shard states and visualize the working system locally